History of North Carolina: Education reform

+All schools were segregated, and Black schools had much worse facilities, but they also were improved.
+Across the South John D. Rockefeller Jr. provided large-scale subsidies for black schools, which otherwise continued to be underfunded.
+The South was helped in the 1920s and 1930s by the Julius Rosenwald Fund, which contributed matching funds to local communities for the construction of thousands of schools for African Americans in rural areas throughout the South.
+Black parents organized to raise the money, and donated land and labor to build improved schools for their children.

 Black movement

 Reacting to segregation, disfranchisement in 1899, and difficulties in agriculture in the early 20th century, tens of thousands of African Americans left the state (and hundreds of thousands began to leave the rest of the South) for the North and Midwest; looking for better opportunities in the Great Migration.
-In its first wave, from 1910–1940, one and a half million African Americans left the South.
+In its first wave, from 1910 to 1940, one and a half million African Americans left the South.
 They went to places such as Washington D.C., Baltimore, and Philadelphia; and sometimes further north, to industrial cities where there was work, usually taking the trains to connecting cities.